CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: The Protocol

 Upon receiving the encoded (and quantized) dataset and weights, workers should proceed with gradient computations.
-However, a major challenge is that Lagrange coding is originally designed for polynomial computations, while the gradient computations that the workers need to do are not polynomials due to the sigmoid function.
-Our solution is to use a polynomial approximation of the sigmoid function, where $r$ and $c_i$ denotes the degree and coefficients of the polynomial, respectively.
+However, a major challenge is that Lagrange coding is originally designed for polynomial computations, while the gradient computations are not polynomials due to the sigmoid function.
+Our solution is to use a polynomial approximation of the sigmoid function,

+where $r$ and $c_i$ denotes the degree and coefficients of the polynomial, respectively.
 The coefficients are obtained by fitting the sigmoid function via least squares estimation.
+Using this polynomial approximation we can rewrite \eqref{grad} as